Pumpkin02/ML4B-project/README.md

 ## 2.3 Multilingual and Cross-Lingual Models

-Our project is particularly notable by its use of a multilingual paraphrase model (paraphrase-multilingual-MiniLM-L12-v2).
-In contrast, other studies like Kar et al. (2020) and Kazemi et al. (2022) employed multilingual transformer models such as mBERT, XLM-RoBERTa, and LaBSE for tasks like zero-shot learning or fact-check matching across languages.
-Kazemi et al. reported 86% accuracy in cross-lingual fact-check matching, demonstrating the possibility of multilingual applications but without three-class output.
+Our project stands out through the use of a multilingual semantic similarity model (paraphrase-multilingual-MiniLM-L12-v2) to perform three-way classification (true, false, unclear) of political tweets.
+In contrast, prior studies such as Kar et al. (2020) and Kazemi et al. (2022) utilized transformer models like mBERT, XLM-RoBERTa, or LaBSE for tasks such as zero-shot learning or multilingual fact-check retrieval.
+Although Kazemi et al. achieved up to 86% accuracy in cross-lingual fact-check matching, their models were limited to binary outputs and did not address three-class semantic comparison or tweet-level classification.

 ## 2.4 Gaps and Novelty of Our Approach

-To date, no known study has used a paraphrase-based embedding model to compare political tweets with a fake news dataset and then classify them into three categories: true, false, and uncertain.
-Most prior research:
+To date, no known study has used a multilingual semantic similarity model to compare political tweets against a labeled fake news dataset and classify them into three categories: true, false, and unclear.
+Most existing research:

-- Relies on binary classification (true/false).
+- Focuses on binary classification (true/false).
-- Uses monolingual data, primarily in English.
+- Works with monolingual datasets, primarily in English.
-- Lacks semantic similarity-based comparison across datasets.
+- Does not leverage cross-dataset semantic similarity for classification.

-By combining semantic similarity, multilingual capability, and three-tier classification, our project introduces a new methodological model for assessing political content and misinformation.
+By integrating semantic similarity analysis, multilingual processing, and a three-way classification framework, our project introduces a novel methodological approach for assessing political content and misinformation.

 # 3 Methodology

 ## 3.1 General Methodology

-Our goal was to semantically assess political tweets by comparing them with a known fake news dataset and categorizing each tweet as true, false, or uncertain.
+Our goal was to semantically assess political tweets by comparing them with a known fake/true news dataset and categorizing each tweet as true, false, or unclear.
 To do this, we built a two-part system:

 1. A backend pipeline for cleaning and preparing large-scale tweet data
 2. A frontend interactive app for users to manually test statements using text similarity detection (TF-IDF + cosine similarity).

 We structured our approach as follows: